Europeans United for Democracy

-Europeans United for Democracy – Alliance for a Europe of Democracies, formerly known as EUDemocrats, was a Eurosceptic and self-described Eurorealist alliance of parties and movements from 15 European countries.
-It operated as a transnational party at the European level (European political party), according to Regulation (EC) No 2004/2003.
-It incorporated members from both the left and right of the political spectrum.
+Europeans United for Democracy – Alliance for a Europe of Democracies, formerly known as EUDemocrats, was a Eurosceptic and self-described Eurorealist European political party.
+It sought a radical decentralization or a complete abolition of the EU.
+It incorporated members from both the right and the left political spectrum; however, it was dominated by left-wing parties and represented ideologically left-wing faction of Euroscepticism.
+It functioned between 2005 and 2017.

 The party was set up under Danish law on 7 November 2005 and founded as a European Party in Brussels on 8 November 2005.
 Its first congress was held on 24 February 2006.
 Former Danish MEPs Jens-Peter Bonde and Hanne Dahl inspired the EUD's creation and first years.
 In January 2009, Swedish economist and former MEP Sören Wibe succeeded Bonde as President of the EUD.
 Following Wibe's sudden death in December 2010, former Irish Green MEP Patricia McKenna was named president of the EUD and Lave Knud Broch from People's Movement against the EU as vice president.

-The EUD's platform was not concerned with specific matters of right or left wing ideology because it believed that such issues are best considered by national and regional parliaments under their citizens’ democratic control.
-It was committed to enhancing transparency, subsidiarity, diversity and budget control in the European Union.
+The founding parties of the party included the Danish June Movement from Jens-Peter Bonde (who also became the first president of the party), the Self-Defence of the Republic of Poland, the June List from Sweden and the Danish People's Movement Against the EU.
+The party had to rely on the assistance of individual Members of Parliament in order to reach the representational threshold of seven member states — these members included Roger Helmer, UK Conservative Daniel Hannan, Igor Grazin from the Estonian Reform Party, Nicolas Dupont-Aignan from Arise the Republic, Sandor Leszak and Andras Ptiski from FIDESZ, Irish independent Kathy Sinnott, Klaus Buchner from the German Ecological Democratic Party and Iveta Grigule from the Latvian Farmers' Union.
+These parties and members came from all sides of the political spectrum and were united in their criticism of the EU, although in varying degrees.